jomaway/typst-rdf-exam/src/exam.typ

 }

+/// A utility function to create an appendix.
+/// The page count is not included in the exam.
 #let appendix(
   /// The appendix title.
 If `auto`, uses "Anhang".
+  /// -> string | auto
   title: auto,
   /// Additional arguments for page setup.
+  /// -> arguments
   ..args,
-  /// The appendix body content. body,
+  /// The appendix body content.
+  /// -> content
+  body,
 ) = [
   #update-last-page-counter()